Blend4Web: Blender integration

 The Blender add-on is written in Python and C and can be compiled for the Linux x86/x64, OS X x64, and MS Windows x86/x64 platforms.

 A Blend4Web-specific profile can be activated in the add-on settings.
 When switching to this profile, the Blender interface changes so that it only reveals settings relevant to Blend4Web.

 Blend4Web supports a set of Blender-specific features such as the node material editor (a tool for visual shader programming) and the particle system.
 There is basic support for Blender's non-linear animation (NLA) editor for creating simple scenarios.

 Blend4Web is based on Blender's real-time GLSL rendering engine, which users are recommended to use in order to enable WYSIWYG editing.

 Notable uses

 NASA developed an interactive web application called Experience Curiosity to celebrate the 3rd anniversary of the Curiosity rover landing on Mars.
 This Blend4Web-based app makes it possible to operate the rover, control its cameras and the robotic arm, and reproduce some of the prominent events of the Mars Science Laboratory mission.
 The application got presented at the beginning of the WebGL section at SIGGRAPH 2015.

 Experience Curiosity was ported to Verge3D for Blender in 2018 with several performance improvements and bug fixes.

 A General Motors authorized dealer in the United Arab Emirates has placed a functional Chevrolet Camaro 3D configurator on its website.

 Greenpeace created interactive 3D infographics to back Greenpeace's Detox campaign in Russia.
 Tallink featured an interactive 3D presentation of its MS Megastar vessel to allow visitors to browse details of the ship.

+Legacy and development status

+As of 2024, Blend4Web is no longer actively developed; the final stable release remains version 18.05 (June 2018).
+The project is maintained as open-source on GitHub, and the framework continues to be used in archived or stable production deployments.

+The developers' transition to Verge3D reflects industry movement toward more actively maintained 3D web frameworks in the 2020s.